Postgraduate Certificate in Specialist Teaching

 Candidates wishing to enrol in the Postgraduate Certificate in Specialist Teaching must have:

-- normally acquired at least two years experience as a teacher or educator in a recognised educational, work-place or community setting.
+- normally acquired at least two years experience as a teacher or educator in a recognised educational, work-place, or community setting.

 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria of approval.

-Candidates who do not hold current New Zealand professional Registration will be required to undergo police vetting prior to gaining entry into the programme.
+Candidates who do not hold current Aotearoa New Zealand Professional Registration will be required to undergo police vetting prior to gaining entry into the programme.
 They must meet requirements equivalent to those set down by the New Zealand Teachers Council for registration as a teacher in terms of character and fitness to be a teacher.

 For the full entry requirements see the Regulations for the Postgraduate Certificate in Specialist Teaching or use the admission requirements checker.